 On May 21, 1471, German painter, engraver, printmaker, mathematician, and theorist Albrecht Dürer was born.
 He was considered as one of the greatest artists of the Northern Renaissance.
 Aside from painting, he also excelled in prints.
 Many of his works focused on Roman Catholicism, mostly altarpieces and other related religious art, but he also did numerous self-portraits.
 Moreover, his works were also backed up by theories, which join concepts in math, idealistic proportions and perspective.

 The second trip to Italy during the beginning of the 16th century influenced Dürer even more.
 He finished the ‘Rosenkranzfest‘, one of his best known works significantly influenced by the Venetian art culture and was deeply admired for this work.
 He was also asked to stay in Italy for a high monthly wage, but preferred to return to his hometown.
 During the following 10 years, Dürer created mostly copperplate and wooden engravings before intensively concentrating on his studies of proportions and further mathematical issues related to painting, like perspectives.
 However, he mainly devoted himself to copperplate engraving and to drawing originals for woodcuts.
 Especially the copper engraving he tested very early; the first dated sheet is from 1497, but it was certainly preceded by several others.

 Dürer’s reputation across Europe grew and during a journey though the Netherlands, he was celebrated and admired by fellow artists and governments, and received numerous presents and awards during his travel.
 After returning to Nuremberg, Albrecht Dürer led the decoration of the city’s hall.
-Also he donated two impressive panels to the city of Nuremberg showing the apostles Paulus, Petrus, Markus, and Johannes.
+Also he donated two impressive panels to the city of Nuremberg showing the apostles Paulus, Peter, Marcus, and Johannes.
 These belong to Dürer’s most influential works.

-Dürer’s works as an artist helped to establish a whole new art genre of wooden engravings, like the Rhinocerus from 1515 and he improved the techniques of copperplate engravings critically.
+Dürer’s works as an artist helped to establish a whole new art genre of wooden engravings, like the Rhinoceros from 1515 and he improved the techniques of copperplate engravings critically.
 He authored several works on the problem of perspective in paintings and was one of the few artists during the Renaissance to be mathematically well educated.
 Albrecht Dürer read and understood geometrical problems very well, publishing a few works himself, in which he emphasized the meaning of accurate measurement and created new ways of construction geometrical shapes which put him often in contrast to contemporary artists.

 At yovisto academic video search, you may enjoy a video lecture by Thomas Dacosta Kaufman on Albrecht Dürer and contemporary artists at the Metropolitan Museum of Art.